Tronador (rocket): VEx-5A

 VEx-5A was a two-stage suborbital rocket that was destroyed upon launch.
 The T-10 first stage is capable of producing 11t of thrust, while the T-4 second stage is capable of 4t of thrust.
 The rocket was 18 meters long and 1.5 meters diameter, with a total launch weight (including fuel) of 8500 kg.
 The rocket would have separated from the first stage (the propellants are liquid oxygen / RP-1) at 15 km altitude and the second stage would have continued, reaching up to 30 km altitude using hydrazine / nitric acid.
 The vehicle would have tested several technologies, new fuels, and for the first time, the interstage separation (mechanical and automatic aspects), and the ignition of the second stage.
 The rocket was completed in mid 2015 and scheduled to launch in October 2015, but postponed to November 2016, before postponed again.
 The test flight finally occurred on 21 April 2017, 18:00 local time from Pipinas, Punta Indio Partido.
 The rocket climbed up from its pad, but eight seconds later the first stage rocket engine shut down due to abrupt flow in its fuel lines.
 Several seconds later, the rocket fell and impacted the launch pad, causing a fiery explosion.
 The ill-fated launch was announced officially by CONAE several hours after the launch and footage from several angles were made available.

 VEx-5B

 Test flight - single stage 30t thrust engine rocket - it was projected for a 2018 launch from Pipinas, Punta Indio Partido.
 The mission was cancelled in 2017, before were announced in November 2021 that the mission were reactivated again.

 VEx-5C

 Test flight - two stage test rocket.
 First stage 30t thrust engine, second stage VEx-1 engine - it was projected for a 2019 launch from Puerto Belgrano Naval Base.
 The mission was cancelled in 2017, before were announced in November 2021 that the mission were reactivated again.

 VEx-6

 Test flight of the rocket.
-Not much were known about this rocket at the moment.
+Investment of approximately $45 million in the Tronador SLV program was announced in 2022, including associated experimental rockets VEx-5 and VEx-6.

+TII-70 and TII-150

+In late 2022, two Tronador II prototypes, with the goal of engine testing were announced: